avanveelen/prometheus-p1-exporter/README.md

 # Prometheus P1 exporter #

 Prometheus exporter for smart meter statistics fetched with a P1 cable.
+This fork has improved prometheus metric names.

 ## Installation ##